Xixiao007/Xixiao007.github.io/_posts/2019-07-10-illuminated-cloud.md

 ---
-title: "Useful shortkeys in IntelliJ - Illuminated Cloud"
+title: "Salesforce IDE - Illuminated Cloud"
 layout: post
 tags: Salesforce
 comments: true
 ---

-# IntelliJ and Illuminated Cloud
+# IntelliJ Idea and Illuminated Cloud

 I have used Vim, Emacs and Visual Studio.
 For Salesforce development, I am an active user of VSCode.
 But I wanna give IntelliJ Idea + Illuminated Cloud a try.
 Reasons: